Life after acquisition: Celebrating one year since Startups.co.uk was acquired

 This, combined with the various milestones the Startups’ team has achieved over the company’s 18-year history, meant that MVF not only wanted to retain our existing team but to invest in it, too.

-Since joining MVF we’ve been given the freedom to make six new hires (say hello to Henry Williams, Babs Ofori-Acquah, Bryn Glover, Andrew Boateng, Nick Brightman, and Georgia Garafolo) to support across sales, content, events and marketing.
+Since joining MVF we’ve been given the freedom to make new hires (say hello to Henry Williams, Babs Ofori-Acquah, Bryn Glover, Scarlett Cook, Nick Brightman, and Georgia Garafolo) to support across sales, content, events and marketing.
 We’ve also been able to exercise MVF’s perks of the job and use our training budgets to improve on our project management, SEO, public speaking, and sales pitching.

 What’s more, MVF runs an accredited management development academy, known as MDA, which our senior team members have been able to tap into to hone their management skills.

 MVF wanted Startups’ to continue to operate as ‘business as usual’

 Okay, so I know being acquired by a company, moving to their offices, and then merging your business with the acquisition company’s practices and values isn’t entirely ‘business as usual’, but we were given, and are still given, free reign.

 We have continued to create the content and campaigns, generate the sales, and run the prestigious events, that we are recognised and reputed for in the enterprise industry.
 MVF stakeholders made it clear to the team and I that they recognised the value of our site to start-ups and small businesses and loved what our brand stood for.

 They also recognised its potential to do more to help founders, which is why we now offer comprehensive buyers' guides like this and are working on more verticals yet to be announced (watch this space!).